anands/gist-bm/README.md

-## Tool to Backup / Username Migration for Github Gist
+## Backup & Username Migration Tool for Github Gist

 Gist migrate helps you to: